awsmag/examples/README.md

 # examples
-examples used various blog post
+examples used in various blog post on https://awsmag.com